More Medications Facts

 History

+Topiramate was invented by Ortho-McNeil scientist Dr. Bruce Maryanoff during a search for new antidiabetic pharmaceutical 41.
 Topiramate has a singular chemical structure.
-This agent was synthesized during a research project to discover substances analogous to fructose 1.6-diphosphate inhibitors of the glyconeogenic process.
-Its structural chain resembles a chemical radical in the acetazolamide molecule, which raised the possibility that topiramate possessed antiepileptic properties.
+It was synthesized during a research project to discover substances analogous to fructose 1.6-diphosphate inhibitors of the glyconeogenic process.

 The first studies demonstrating the efficacy and tolerability of topiramate in the migraine prevention emerged in the late 1990s 12.
-U.S. Food and Drug Administration (FDA) approved Topamax (topiramate) for the prophylaxis (prevention) of migraine headaches in adults in August 2004.
+U.S. FDA approved Topamax for the prophylaxis (prevention) of migraine headaches in adults in August 2004.

 FDA approved indications